A complete guide to the Zendesk for Startups program in 2026

 The Zendesk AI Explore Dashboard shows key metrics, a vital feature for Zendesk startups tracking performance.

-That six-month free trial is a great starting point, but it does come to an end.
-As you look ahead, you might start noticing some of the platform’s limitations, particularly around AI and how it fits with the rest of your tools.
+That six-month free trial is a great starting point.
+As you look ahead to the transition, you might consider how to further expand your AI capabilities and integrate them with the rest of your internal tools.

-Instead of trying to move all your knowledge into one place, a better approach is to use an AI that connects to your tools right where they are.
-For instance, eesel AI works with Zendesk but also plugs into your Confluence, Google Docs, and past tickets.
-This way, it can pull answers from everything at once.
+To complement this, some teams use an AI layer that connects to their tools right where they are.
+For instance, eesel AI works seamlessly with Zendesk but can also plug into your Confluence or Google Docs.
+This way, it can help pull answers from across your ecosystem to support your Zendesk agents.

 An infographic showing how eesel AI connects various knowledge sources to overcome limitations for Zendesk startups.